I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 Intel motherboards– Esc key

-Motherboards MSI– F11 key
+MSI motherboards– F11 key

 Gigabyte motherboards– F12 key

-Dell laptops- Press the F12 key.
+Dell laptops– Press and hold the F12 key.

 Award BIOS– Del key